othmanalikhan-apps/project_vote/README.md

 How to Run
 ----------
-Back End Code (located in `/API`):
 1. Install all the dependencies (e.g. `pip install -r requirements.txt`).
-2. Run the back end server via invoking `python manage.py runserver`.
+2. Run the django test server via invoking `python manage.py runserver`.
 3. Launch a browser and connect to the server (e.g. 127.0.0.1:8000/admin).

-Front End Code (located in `/website`):
-1. Execute the `index.html` and your browser will launch.

 Key Features
 ------------
-- Splash page, allows connection to a conference session.
+- Authentication: Splash page requires a session ID
-- Agenda page, displays the agenda of the conference.
-- Booths page, displays the floor plan of the booths.
-- Q&A session page, allows interactive posting and voting of questions.
+- Q&A: Allows posting and viewing of moderated questions.
+- Moderation: Questions posted are sent to backend for moderation approval.
+- Capacity: Django development server can support around 1500 clients (though it is ill advised to use the development server for production!
+Use Nginx with Gunicorn instead).

 Authors
 -------
 - Othman Alikhan
-- Yaqeen Mahdi
 - See About page for more details